 It was about 8:30am on a Saturday in mid-December when I set out on the trail.
 It had rained hard the previous Thursday.
 Normally, the trails would have been a muddy sloppy mess, but the temperatures that morning were down to the low to mid thirties.
 The trails were frozen almost solid.
 That was excellent, but what would they be like by late morning or early afternoon?

 I followed a system of trials and then a gulch with a well used cattle trail up to the northeast of the summit where a dirt road climbs the remaining distance to the top.
 It was quite cold and the slight breeze was biting.
-Still I was having a great time.
-The views were amazing and I was happy that I could finally check off this peak.
+Still, I was having a great time.
+The views were amazing and I was happy that I could finally check this peak off my list.